Sventrain/TTRPG-Grid-Scaler/README.md

 # Installation
-Install and IDE like Visual Studio
+Install an IDE like Visual Studio.
+You may need to install node.js depending on your IDE.
-Pull up terminal on IDE and git clone https://github.com/your-username/TTRPG-Grid-Scaler.git cd .\ttrpg-grid\
+Launch a command prompt terminal on your IDE and enter command "git clone https://github.com/your-username/TTRPG-Grid-Scaler.git"
-Install dependencies using npm install.
+Once your repository is created and accessed, use command "cd .\ttrpg-grid\" Install dependencies using command "npm install".
     - This should install node_modules
-Now build the program using npm run build.
+Now build the program using command "npm run build".

 Then

-Type npm run dev to create a local host.
+Type command "npm run dev" to create a local host.
+This will create a link in your terminal.
     -Example: http://localhost:5174/TTRPG-Grid-Scaler/

 OR

-Type npm run deploy from Github pages.
+Type "npm run deploy" from Github pages.
 This allows the .io to work.

 Ctrl+Click or copy link and place into browser.